 We ended up lounging at the Brasserie du Quai over lunch and then drinks for several hours, content to simply sit and soak in the romantic sights of the streets of Paris.
 As daylight finally started to fade, we began our short trek back downriver, stopping occasionally to see paintings lined up along the sidewalk from local artists.

-In less than an hour, we would board Le Calife for a dinner cruise along the ever romantic Seine, passing beneath Notre Dame and the sparkling Eiffel Tower.
+In less than an hour, we would board Le Calife for a luxury dinner cruise along the ever romantic Seine, passing beneath Notre Dame and the sparkling Eiffel Tower.